DannRom/Hotel_Application/README.md

 JavaFX Hotel Application

 ### Goal
-Learn Java through project based learning, by greating a GUI interface for database processing.
+Learn Java through project based learning, by creating a GUI interface for database processing.

 ### The Application
 This small standalone app will serve to assist receptionists at hotels by providing an interface to enter guest information